pauldubois98/RefresherMaths2023/Notes.md

 - 3rd year PhD @ Centrale / TheraPanacea
 - Research topic: AI applied to radiotherapy
 - Email: b00795695@essec.edu (for any question)
+- Course structure
+  - 8*3h arranged as 1h20min lecture - 1/3h break - 1h20min lecture
+  - No pb class planned, but lectures will have integrated live exercises
+  - Interrupt if needed (do *not* wait for the end of the lecture)

 ## Assumed to be known